zackkatz/FreeHelp/README.md

 - Apply many CSS tweaks to make FreeScout look and feel more like Help Scout
   - Wrap Custom Fields in the familiar gray box
   - Remove many of the blue highlights in the FreeScout interface
-  - Match more line spacing and font sizings
+  - Match more line spacing and font styles/sizings
   - Set the sidebar background color to gray and sidebar panel colors to white
   - Highlight selected rows in the conversation table
   - Hide the text color formatting button from the reply editor